 The Council of Europe has also marked International Remembrance Day of the Roma Genocide, with a ceremony in front of its headquarters building in Strasbourg, France, with the participation of the Special Representative of the Secretary General for Roma Issues, Jeroen Schokkenbroek, and the President of the European Roma and Travellers Forum, Rudko Kawczynski.
 M. Schokkenbroek announced that the organisation is examining a proposal from the European Roma and Travellers Forum to encourage all member States to officially recognise and commemorate the Roma Genocide.
 The Congress welcomes and supports this initiative which will contribute to the remembrance of the Roma Genocide at European level.

 The Alliance was launched in March 2013 at the instigation of the Congress and the Secretary General of the Council of Europe, and brings together cities and regions which are prepared to make a commitment to running local programmes for Roma inclusion and tackling the prejudice and racism to which Roma are subjected.
-In September 2013, the Alliance will begin implementing a new joint Council of Europe and European Commission project called ROMACT, the aim of which is to set up local Roma integration policies based on an approach combining housing, employment, education and health.
+In September 2013, the Alliance begun implementing a new joint Council of Europe and European Commission project called ROMACT, the aim of which is to set up local Roma integration policies based on an approach combining housing, employment, education and health.
 It will focus initially on five countries (Bulgaria, Hungary, Italy, Romania and Slovakia) and draw on work already carried out by the Council of Europe (through its ROMED project) and by the Open Society Foundation (through its MERI programme).

 Website of the Alliance: www.coe.int/roma-alliance